-HQ2: What’s in it for New York, Virginia?
+HQ2: What’s in it for New York, Virginia sites?
 Amazon lays out some perks

 Others staunchly defend the tech giant, pointing to the thousands of jobs, dozens of related businesses and overall economic growth the company has brought.

-Those economic benefits were the focus of Amazon’s HQ2 unveiling Tuesday, when the company laid out the prospect of tens of thousands of jobs and billions in investment and tax revenue it pledges to bring to each region.
+Those economic benefits were the focus of Amazon’s headquarters unveiling Tuesday, when the company laid out the prospect of tens of thousands of jobs and billions in investment and tax revenue it pledges to bring to each region.
 But it also offered a few softer benefits: space for a primary or intermediate-grade public school in Long Island City, as well as space for artists, industrial businesses and a tech startup incubator at the site.

-In its Arlington County location, the perks mainly came from the municipalities, not the company.
-The commonwealth of Virginia will invest $195 million in improving infrastructure in the neighborhood, Amazon said, including a pedestrian bridge linking the site to Reagan National Airport.
+In its Arlington County location, the perks mainly come from the state not the company.
+The commonwealth of Virginia will invest $195 million to improv infrastructure in the neighborhood, Amazon said, including a pedestrian bridge linking the site to Reagan National Airport.
 Virginia Tech also said it would invest $1 billion in a graduate “innovation campus” near the site, as part of the higher-education benefits Virginia pledged to Amazon.

 “Absolutely, we have already, and will continue to engage with the communities, with local leaders as we grow in each place,” Carney said.

-In a survey this spring, Elon University found that 76 percent of New York residents either strongly supported or somewhat supported HQ2 coming to their city.
+In a survey this spring, Elon University found that 76 percent of New York residents either strongly supported or somewhat supported Amazon’s HQ2 coming to their city.
 But they may not have been planning on this precise location — where nearly 60 percent of residents in a huge nearby public-housing project make use of food stamps, according to The New York Times.

 Amazon will spend $5 million on job training and workshops at Queensbridge Houses, according to The New York Times.
-But some, concerned about the impact of the entrance of one of the world’s largest companies and its highly paid employees, are vowing to protest.
+But some critics, concerned about the impact on the neighborhood of one of the world’s largest companies and its highly paid employees, are vowing to protest.

 Seattleites know the feeling.
 Tensions between the company and its hometown city reached a head earlier this year when the Seattle City Council passed a tax on businesses to help fund services for homelessness, the so-called “head tax.”